thehimel/myreads-a-book-tracking-app--react/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Author
+- Himel Das

+## Acknowledgements
+- The incredible team at Udacity